IanESmith/static-website/Services/cdmp/notes.md

 - helped the programme team begin to get all their work into jira so project and programme reporting use same process/tools

 ### About to do/doing
-- complete the Release 1 logging and monitoring - nearly done
+- complete the Release 1 logging and monitoring (some issues around network connectivity)
 - work with the I&P Team to plan the racking of the Hardware Security Modules and the Active Directory connectivity
 - work with the LEV team on using an API to update ServiceNow from version control and Jiua
 - more support for ABC testing